coins-docs/coins-docs-th.guthub.io/docs/rest-api.md

 * The `signature` is **not case sensitive**.
 * `totalParams` is defined as the `query string` concatenated with the `request body`(exclude `signature` parameters and values If signature parameters are in both).
 * We recommend the use of the `query string` for GET requests and the `form request body` for POST requests.
-However, for Spot Trading APIs, we recommend using the `query string`.